My Homemade iPod Battery Pack

 Rechargeable all-in-one packs

 USB Chargers There are a number of chargers out there with a USB port that supplies power.
 Then you just connect your iPod cable to the USB port and can charge.
 The problem is that not all of these are compatible with every model of iPod, so make sure you confirm any USB charger will work with your model iPod before buying.
 The advantage is that these will usually charge other things you have that can be powered from a USB port, like a cell phone, PDA, or lesser MP3 player.
-The APC charger $58 has a built-in battery.
-Macally has something similar ($45).
+Kensingon has one for $35.
+Macally has something similar ($39).
 The Battery Adapter Pro includes a LED flashlight and is powered by 4 AA batteries, $23.

 Ladyada built the MintyBoost charger using 2 AA batteries with some voltage-boosting electronics that offers 1 full recharge of a full-size iPod for up to 3 hours of additional video (in Altoids gum tin, left).
 It is more efficient than using a a linear voltage regulator with a 9-volt.
 She has very detailed instructions, user comments, and is selling do-it-yourself kits that include all the parts except the tin and batteries for $19.50 which beats tracking down all those parts yourself.
-Her latest version (1.2) can be built in 3 different variations to charge most iPods (she's still working on the Touch and iPhone; it may take a bigger Altoids case with two 2-AA holders in parallel to charge these).
-You can read about my experience (positive) building one of these to charge my 3G nano with video.
+Her latest version (2.0) charges any USB iPod, including the iPhone (earlier versions did not charge the iPhone and you will still need 2 strong batteries to make it work).
+You can read about my experience (positive) building one of these to charge my 3G nano with video (also works with 4G nano).

 Homemade Firewire Chargers To use any of the homemade chargers below you will need to use an iPod firewire cable which uses different pins in the dock connector than a USB cable (see link).
-Firewire voltage can vary between 7 volts and 30 volts, so it isn't as picky as USB.
-Any iPod with a dock connector can charge via a Firewire cable without a problem, the newer models just don't come with one.
+Firewire voltage can vary between 7 volts and 30 volts, so it isn't as picky as USB. iPods up to those introduced in 2007 can use firewire charging, but those introduced in 2008 lost this feature.
 WARNING: Do not substitute a USB port for the Firewire port in any of the designs below.
 You could damage your iPod.

 EBay plastic caseOriginally, people started making their own chargers because there were few commercial options and they were pretty expensive (Belkins were $50).
 I don't think anyone figured out how to bypass the battery so all of these act as chargers which isn't as efficient as powering the iPod directly.
 Plus no one is stepping up the voltage so you have to come up with 12 volts (8 volt minimum) on your own.
 Saberliner77 sold a unit powered by 8 AA batteries on Ebay.
 He claimed five charges from the battery pack and sold it for $25 plus $7.50 shipping.
 Made for 1G and 2G's he charged extra for a dock connector.
 However you can make your own for the cost of the shipping.